hwangy/DistributedWireProtocols/design_notebook.md

 ### Design of Wire Protocol
 The two core objects are the Request and Response.
+>**Decision** Currently, there are no internal objects representing the
+> request and response.
+This can probably be created on-the-fly.

 #### Request
 The request specifies the method the client is calling, as well as any arguments required by the method.